propelorm/Propel/reference/activerecord.markdown

 // )
 {% endhighlight %}

->**Tip**:<br />If you never use these generic getters and setters, you can disable their generation to clean up the Active Record class by modifying the `build.properties` as follows:
+>**Tip**<br />If you never use these generic getters and setters, you can disable their generation to clean up the Active Record class by modifying the `build.properties` as follows:

 {% highlight ini %}
 propel.addGenericAccessors = false